 B.S.E. in Chemical Engineering / M.Eng. in Energy Systems Engineering

 The program aims to prepare students to design and implement energy systems for innovative applications.
-An overall GPA of 3.5 or above at time of admission is required.
+An overall GPA of 3.2 or above is required.

 B.S.E. in Chemical Engineering / M.S.E. in Environmental and Water Resources Engineering